Meet the Russian partisans fighting back against Putin’s regime

 Around a dozen partisan groups are working with Ukrainian intelligence and are responsible for some of the acts of sabotage in Russia, according to Volodymyr Zhemchugov, the former commander of a partisan cell in Donbas.

-“The most successful operations take place either with the help of our intelligence and sabotage groups, or with the help of Russian citizens who cooperate with our special services," Zhemchugov stated, as cited by Glavred reported.
+“The most successful operations take place either with the help of our intelligence and sabotage groups, or with the help of Russian citizens who co-operate with our special services," Zhemchugov stated, as cited by Glavred reported.

 The Freedom of Russia Legion and Atesh, both working with Ukrainian intelligence, regularly announce their successes via Telegram and are behind some of the most effective sabotage operations in Russia.